billkarsh/SpikeGLX/Markdown/UserManual.md

 7 mod 3 = 1.

 #### Display Settings

+Make sure SpikeGLX is taking advantage of your add-on graphics card instead of the built-in graphics.
+Doing this will boost acquisition performance and improve the aesthetics:

+1. Type "Graphics settings" into the search box of the Windows Taskbar.
+2. Select `Desktop app` and below that click `Browse`.
+3. Navigate to and select SpikeGLX.exe.
+4. SpikeGLX now appears below the `Browse` button; click on it.
+5. Click `Options`; select the `High performance` option and `Save`.
+6. Restart SpikeGLX.

 Depending upon your monitor size and resolution, you might find that the text in menus, buttons and lists is either fuzzy or too small to read.
 If